Click To Read More

 Overview

+The Scottish Parliament building in Edinburgh is home to the Scottish government and is also a fascinating example of modern architecture.
 Situated at the bottom of The Royal Mile on 4 acres of land, the building is in an unparalleled location for the seat of Scottish politics, with the stunning royal palace of Holyroodhouse directly opposite and the monumental peaks of Holyrood Park just a few minute’s walk away.

-Even though it’s a relatively new addition to Edinburgh’s 1,000 years of history, it has one of the most intriguing stories of anywhere in the capital.
+Even though it’s a relatively new addition to Edinburgh’s 1,000 years of history, it has one of the most intriguing stories anywhere in the capital.

 This movement of power from Edinburgh to London lasted 290 years until a public referendum in 1997 approved the reinstatement of the Scottish Parliament which, in turn, led to the creation of the new Scottish Parliament building we see today.